 In some cases, you may need surgery.
 Surgery to remove the fibroids is called a myomectomy.
 Depending on the size and location of the fibroids, this may be done with a laparoscope or through traditional surgery.
 A laparoscope is a thin surgical instrument with a camera on one end that’s inserted through a small incision or through traditional surgery.

 Complete surgical removal of the uterus, called a hysterectomy, may also be advised.
-Fibroids are the No. 1 reason hysterectomies are performed.
+Fibroids are the hysterectomies are performed.
 They’re generally done on women whose fibroids cause a lot of symptoms, or on women with fibroids who don’t want children or are near or past menopause.

-A hysterectomy can be done laparoscopically, even on a very large uterus.
+A hysterectomy laparoscopically, even on a very large uterus.

 Anti-inflammatory medications, like ibuprofen (Advil, Motrin) and hormonal contraception such as the birth control pill can help relieve the pain and heavy bleeding associated with adenomyosis.
 These medications won’t help to decrease the size of an enlarged uterus, however.
 In severe cases, your doctor may recommend a hysterectomy.